One of the most widely used financial ratios to track income stocks is known as the dividend yield.

-Basically, it is the return on investment that an investor could expect to get if they invested in the stock at the current price and the company continued to payout the same dividend.
+Basically, it is the return on investment that an investor could expect to get if they invested in the stock at the current price and the company continued to pay out the same dividend.

 While not a perfect representation of a company’s return on investment, the dividend yield is an important ratio that all income investors must understand.

-Dividend Yield Calculation
+How to Calculate Dividend Yield

 Most income growth investors can easily pull the current yield of a company by looking up the stock information on financial websites or the company’s investor site.

 The following equation can be used to calculate a stock’s current yield –